 The San Souci Dolphins are a proud club that continues to grow for our members.
 We have a club meeting on the 3rd Tuesday of every month usually starting from 7:30pm, held at South Sydney Amateur Fishing Association; corner of Macquarie Street and Hastings ave, Chifley.

-If you have any more questions about the club, please call one of our committee members on the numbers below.
+If you have any more questions about the club, please reach out to us on Facebook and someone will get back to you.